Quantum metrology with full and fast quantum control: Introduction

 The paper is organized as follows.
 In \secref{sec:hierarchy} we recall some recent results in quantum metrology, and compare them through a hierarchy of quantum metrology schemes accounting for various levels of control.
 We show that the FFQC scheme, that tops the hierarchy, is the most powerful one allowed by quantum mechanics. \secref{sec:background} introduces the model of noisy quantum processes described by a time-homogeneous master equation, and reviews the concept of quantum Fisher information (QFI).
 In \secref{sec:qfi_noise}, we review upper bounds on the QFI for metrology schemes, accounting for intermediate control, and generalize them to incorporate FFQC~(\secref{sec:no_go}) demonstrating (i) and (ii).
 Our extension of the bounds to the limit of short evolution times is crucial to show (ii), and is the key to obtain analytic bounds (as it removes the necessity to solve system dynamics).
-In \secref{sec:implications} we discuss the performance of FFQC-assisted metrology both in single-shot and asymptotically many repetition scenarios. \secref{sec:lim_res} considers protocols with limited resources, where we show that FFQC-assisted schemes outperform parallel schemes without intermediate control (see (iii)).
+In \secref{sec:implications} we discuss the performance of FFQC-assisted metrology both in the single shot regime as well as the regime of asymptotically many repetitions. \secref{sec:lim_res} considers protocols with limited resources, where we show that FFQC-assisted schemes outperform parallel schemes without intermediate control (see (iii)).
 This is demonstrated for noisy frequency estimation in~\secref{sec:sup_of_seq}, and for noisy phase estimation in~\secref{sec:phase}.
 We summarize and conclude our results in \secref{sec:outlook}.
 A reader who is familiar with quantum metrology, or who is primarily interested in the results, can directly proceed to sections \ref{sec:rank1pauli} and \ref{sec:univ_bound} where the first two of our main results ((i) and (ii)) are presented.